 Minnesota programs offer a variety of group sessions throughout the week in the outpatient track that are scheduled throughout the day in order to be as convenient as possible to accommodate client’s personal lives.
 These groups include a therapeutic meals, social anxiety groups, body image groups, LGBTQ focused groups and life skills groups.

 Treatment approaches include CBT, DBT, EMDR, trauma-informed care, relapse prevention, psychoeducation and coping skills.
-For those who are suffering from an addiction in conjunction with their eating disorder, there is a specialty substance abuse program that’s integrated; it usually runs around six to eight weeks in total.
-These combine the AA philosophy and traditional treatment approaches.
 Each client works with their therapist on personal goals and treatment milestones to assess their achievements during every step of treatment.
 The adolescent tracks also integrate the Family Systems method into their programming.

 Staff of the Minnesota outpatient programs are operated by LPCs, LCSWs, psychiatrists and psychologists.